 3.1.
-Responsive Regulation and Participation
+Responsive regulation and participation

-While the DMA has no hierarchy of enforcement methods, an approach based on responsive regulation should be deployed.25 This system relies on assuming that gatekeepers wish to comply and that third parties have a voice in shaping that compliance effort.
+While the DMA has no hierarchy of enforcement methods, an approach based on responsive regulation should be deployed.
+This system relies on assuming that gatekeepers wish to comply and that third parties have a voice in shaping that compliance effort.
 It follows that the first stage is to persuade gatekeepers to comply via regulatory dialogue informed by the views of third parties.
 If this does not secure compliance, then enforcement can become progressively harsher until the gatekeeper responds to these signals and complies.
 This means that greater recourse is made to the supervisory measures in the DMA than to the punitive measures.

 Participation relies on a number of dialogues, the structure of which should be transparent and give incentives to all stakeholders to effectively increase contestability and fairness in the EU digital markets.
-As explained in the companion paper on DMA Process and Compliance, three main dialogues are organised by the DMA:26
+As explained in the companion paper on DMA Process and Compliance, three main dialogues are organised by the DMA:

-- First, a dialogue between the gatekeepers and the Commission which may be informal or formal in the context of a specification decision (Article 8) or a non-compliance decision (Article 29); such dialogue should be as transparent as possible (while respecting confidentiality of business secrets) and ensure an equal treatment among the different gatekeepers; - Second, a dialogue between the gatekeepers and the third parties which is particularly important for the effectiveness of those DMA obligations which require new product designs in the form of new choice architectures and technical tools for access and interoperability; experience in other regulated sectors shows that such dialogue should be carefully structured and steered by the Commission; it should be based on coordination amongst business users before the dialogue with gatekeepers and the establishment of working groups on technical and non-technical issues to address operational and legal matters;
+- First, a dialogue between the gatekeepers and the Commission which may be informal or formal in the context of a specification decision (Article 8) or a non-compliance decision (Article 29); such dialogue should be as transparent as possible (while respecting confidentiality of business secrets) and ensure an equal treatment among the different gatekeepers; - Second, a dialogue between the gatekeepers and the third parties which is particularly important for the effectiveness of those DMA obligations which require new product designs in the form of new choice architectures and technical tools for access and interoperability; experience in other regulated sectors shows that such dialogue should be carefully structured and steered by the Commission; it should be based on coordination amongst business users before the dialogue with gatekeepers and the establishment of working groups on technical and non-technical issues to address operational and legal matters; - Third, a dialogue between the Commission and third parties which may informally take place at any time, or more formally in the context of a specification decision or a non-compliance decision; such dialogue should ensure that third parties are heard when this is useful for the effectiveness of the implementation of the DMA and that the Commission can prioritise its resources to maximise such effectiveness.

-25 Issue paper Process and Compliance, Section 2.
+&lt;sup>25 Issue paper Process and Compliance, section 2.

-26 Ibid, Section 3.
+&lt;sup>26 Ibid, Section 3.